-Comidor Low-Code BPM platform offers the ability to build your own low-code App through App Builder, without writing lines of code.
+Comidor Low-Code Hyper-Automation platform offers the ability to build your own Low-Code App through App Builder, without writing lines of code.
 Making simple or more complicated Apps is easier than ever, even for non-developer users.
-In this article, we will give two examples of real business problems and we will see the step-by-step low-code App creation for the solution of them.
+In this article, we will give two Low-Code examples of real business problems and we will see the step-by-step Low-Code App creation for the solution of them.

 Additionally, all employees need to be aware of our internal regulations.
 Thus they need to be in a position of searching for a specific rule or have a clear overview of the whole list.